Theodor W. Adorno: Music and the culture industry

-In a 2014 New Yorker article, music critic Alex Ross discussed the continued relevance of Theodor Adorno's work in the digital age, stating: "The pop hegemony is all but complete, its superstars dominating the media and wielding the economic might of tycoons ...
+In a 2014 New Yorker article, music critic Alex Ross discussed the continued relevance of Theodor Adorno's work in the digital age, stating, "The pop hegemony is all but complete, its superstars dominating the media and wielding the economic might of tycoons ...
 Culture appears more monolithic than ever, with a few gigantic corporations—Google, Apple, Facebook, Amazon—presiding over unprecedented monopolies."

 Adorno's critique of commercial media capitalism has continued to influence academic discussions.
 Scholars often reference his work to explore how Western entertainment industries may contribute to the reinforcement of global capitalism and Western cultural dominance.
 This perspective is reflected in studies that examine the role of transnational media corporations in shaping cultural production.
 For example, in The US Empire's Culture Industry, Tanner Mirrlees explores how Western commercial entertainment is often maintained by large transnational media corporations, rather than emerging organically from local cultural traditions.

 The five components of recognition

-Adorno states that a start to understand the recognition in respect of any particular song hit may be made by drafting a scheme which divides the experience of recognition into its different components.
+Adorno states that a start to understanding the recognition in respect of any particular song hit may be made by drafting a scheme that divides the experience of recognition into its different components.
 All the factors people enumerate are interwoven to a degree that would be impossible to separate from one another in reality.
 Adorno's scheme is directed towards the different objective elements involved in the experience of recognition: